 MISP has devised and developed courses to introduce Mindfulness to young people.
-The programmes have been extensively trialled in schools and organisations and have research has confirmed the benefits.
+The programmes have been extensively trialled in schools and organisations and research has confirmed the benefits.

-Learning from a young age how mindfulness can help lead a meaningful and happy life helps to embed the skills needed to live life to the full on their own terms.
+Learning from a young age how mindfulness can help lead a meaningful and happy life helps children to embed the skills needed to live life to the full on their own terms.
 Several programmes can be tailored to meet the needs and requirements of individuals, groups, classes or whole schools using one of a number of approved and proven highly effective programmes.

-(b) DotB (.B) (8-17years old)– is a fun, useful and engaging –ten session course adapted from the adult courses Mindfulness Based Stress Reduction and Mindfulness-based Cognitive Therapy.
+(b) DotB (.B) (8-17years old)– is a fun, useful and engaging –ten-session course adapted from the adult courses Mindfulness Based Stress Reduction and Mindfulness-based Cognitive Therapy.

 A ten-lesson programme devised by Eline Snel in Holland, Mindfulness Matters uses short exercises, stories and child-friendly exercises and practices to help children's inner development.
-They learn skills such as like attention, concentration, patience, friendliness and tolerance.
+They learn skills such as attention, concentration, patience, friendliness and tolerance.
 Children can use a colourful workbook to record their learning.

 A companion book, "Sitting Still Like a Frog" is available that can be used equally well by adults as children.